Pierta/Otus.Project/README.md

 #helm repo add prometheus-community https://prometheus-community.github.io/helm-charts
 # if a ingress-nginx repo is not added yet, uncomment the line below and run in a console
 #helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
-# if a kiali repo is not added yet, uncomment the line below and run in a console
-#helm repo add kiali https://kiali.org/helm-charts
 # update newly added helm repos
 #helm repo update